hdShang/arxiv-daily/docs/cs-CL/2025-05-12/papers/250507345v1-qupid-quantified-understanding-for-enhanced-performance-insights-and.md

 ---
 layout: default
-title: QUPID: Quantified Understanding for Enhanced Performance, Insights, and Decisions in Korean Search Engines
+title: "QUPID: Quantified Understanding for Enhanced Performance, Insights, and Decisions in Korean Search Engines"
 ---

 # QUPID: Quantified Understanding for Enhanced Performance, Insights, and Decisions in Korean Search Engines